TritonDataCenter/rfd/rfd/0040/README.md

 Hopes and dreams: It would be lovely to expose delegate datasets and reprovision via cloudapi so theoretically those could be used for easier/quicker standalone IMGAPI instance updates/deployments.

-## Current Status

-IMGAPI-567/IMGAPI-571 will implement milestone 0 (M0).
-Remaining milestones are
-incomplete and not currently scheduled.
-M0 implements a significant part of M1 (backup, deploy, restore) and M3 (log file rotation and upload).
-Good enough for now.

 ## M0: a better and documented deploy/update/backup/restore